There are many different ways in which initial teacher training with CTSN SCITT is financed:

 The part time (unsalaried) code for CTSN is 3FHS.
 Please contact us if you would like to explore this part time route with a different TSA as, in principle, this ought to be possible

 CTSN SCITT is an accredited Graduate Teacher Apprenticeship Provider.
-This means that a trainee would be employed by the school, as an unqualified teacher (usually UQ1 / around £17,000).
+This means that a trainee would be employed by the school, as an unqualified teacher (according to the School’s or Academy Trust’s pay scale).
 The cost of the training can be paid from the Apprenticeship Levy.
 Apprenticeships usually begin in July, so that the trainee can complete the End Point Assessment of the Apprenticeship, at the end of the training year.
 You cannot apply directly for a scholarship training route.
 First there needs to be an employing school; then the school would ask CTSN SCITT to provide apprenticeship training.
 This is most suited to schools who are looking to up-skill an existing employee, eg a Teaching Assistant, or where schools might be using the apprenticeship scheme to recruit staff to particular shortage subjects.

 Trainees in physics, maths, chemistry, computing, languages or geography can apply for a scholarship, worth £28,000.
 Scholarships are awarded by the subject associations and, in addition to financial support, there are other perks.
 See get into teaching for more information.